vanttec/vanttec_sdv/workspace/src/sdv_vision/README.md

 ### Cloning the repo

 To install this package, clone the ``` vanttec_sdv ``` repository (include the submodules), go to the vision branch and build it using colcon build:
-Make sure that your token have all the permissions to clone submodules.
+Make sure that your Git-hub token have all the permissions to clone submodules.

 ```bash